More tribes seeking piece of casino action in Las Vegas

 “You’ll get these smaller operators coming in and approaching gaming operations and hospitality and restaurant operations on and around the Strip in a different way,” Swissman said.
 “I think these operators may cause some of the incumbents up and down the Strip to elevate their game as well.”

-Contact Bailey Schulz at bschulz@reviewjournal.com.
+Contact Bailey Schulz at bschulz @reviewjournal.com.
 Follow @bailey_schulz on Twitter.
 Review-Journal staff writer Mike Shoro contributed to this report.